Industry Insights

 • Advanced analytics including AI-powered text analytics, driver analysis, and predictive modeling

-• Cross-experience integration connecting patient experience with employee experience, digital experience, and brand tracking
+• Cross-experience integration connecting visitor experience with employee experience, digital experience, and brand tracking

 • Action planning tools that translate insights into assigned improvement initiatives

-• Robust API and integrations for connecting with EHR systems and operational platforms
+• Robust API and integrations for connecting with operational platforms

 Key Limitations:

-• Pricing starts in the high five figures annually and scales rapidly with volume and modules.
-This is not a tool for a 5-provider clinic.
+• Pricing starts in the high five figures annually and scales rapidly.
+This is not a tool for a 5-provider clinic looking to hear about its waiting room.

 • Complexity requires dedicated resources.
-Most Qualtrics Healthcare deployments need at least one full-time administrator and often a dedicated analytics team.
+Most Qualtrics Healthcare deployments need at least one full-time administrator.

 Best fit: Health systems with 500+ beds, dedicated CX teams, and budget for enterprise experience management.